w7978708wen/Student-Home-Rental-Analysis/README.md

 •Not every missing value needs to be dropped.
 For example, an applicant’s missing postal code is insignificant when analyzing how the student home rental business can improve.

+•Missing values can contain meaning.
+For example, no offer reply date indicates that the applicant has not received an offer.
+However, this row of data should not be dropped, because it can still be used to analyze which buildings and rooms are popular.

 <h3>Dropping columns with little significance</h3>

 •Not every column is useful, such as housing preferences 4–6.
 Therefore, they are dropped from the dataset to reduce clutter.